hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 }
 ```

-In many (most?) cases, point-to-point communications are used to exchange border information (e.g. a "halo-exchange") between nearest neighbours.
+In many cases, point-to-point communications are used to exchange border information (e.g. a "halo-exchange") between nearest neighbours.
 A common pattern in such applications is to call an `MPI_Send()`, followed immediately by an `MPI_Recv()`.

 However, beware!
 In most MPI implementations it is likely that the `MPI_Send()` call will return as soon as the data has been moved into an internal send buffer; however in some implementations the send may be fully synchronous and may block until a matching receive call is issued.
 In this case, the application will **deadlock** (since all processes will block on their send call before issuing their receive call).